Want more clarity around cloud solutions? If things are a bit foggy, you’re not alone.

-You may be at the provider’s mercy when it comes to changes, but all of your issues around data security and compliance become your supplier’s responsibility (which often gains accreditations that are expensive and labour intensive to obtain).
-They will also back-up, restore, patch, and upgrade the operating systems and software.
+While you’re at your provider’s mercy when it comes to changes, any issues around data security and compliance are their responsibility.
+They’ll be the ones spending the money and time to gain accreditations.
+They will also back up, restore, patch, and upgrade the operating systems and software.

 Moving to the SaaS cloud

-The biggest change here is the architectural decomposition of services from sitting within a single set of networks controlled by the business, operated either themselves or by an IaaS provider, over to a network of disparate services that is often hosted by the same people that build the software.
+The biggest change here is moving from services that sit within a single set of networks controlled by the business, operated either themselves or by an IaaS provider, over to a network of disparate services that are often hosted by the same people that build the software.

-The challenges here are often ones of integration, cohesion, and consistency.
-Retaining a common identity across all your SaaS applications can require significant thought, as the business will still want to retain control of onboarding, security controls, and auditing of access and usage.
-Businesses will want to consider how information now spreads across an array of disparate services, and how they will operate seamlessly together.
-Search, for example, has never been more challenging!
+For example, you’ll probably want to retain control of onboarding, security controls, and auditing of access and usage.
+And you’ll need to consider how information now spreads across an array of disparate services and how they will operate seamlessly together.

 SaaS for Atlassian tools

-Some partners also have a super-charged SaaS offering, where you can control more of your setup, while removing the burden of some of the more time-consuming tasks that are still required with an IaaS approach.
+Some partners, like Adaptavist, also have super-charged SaaS solutions, where you can control more of your setup while removing the burden of back-end infrastructure management, support, and administration still required with an IaaS approach.